Kiprosh/jtextshorten/README.md

 ```
 $('.jt-default').shortened();
 ```
-By default, jtextshorten will truncate after 300 characters and add 'See more' and 'See less' links after truncation.
+By default, jtextshorten will truncate after `300` characters and add `See more` and `See less` links after truncation.

 **Custom Settings**